It’s closing time!

-1. Bring your photo ID with you (ideally a driver’s license or passport)
+Bring your photo ID with you (ideally a driver’s license or passport).

-1. The title officer.
-Basically, the title officer runs the show.
-They review all the documents and make sure everything is adequately signed, sends all of the signed documents to the underwriter for one last review, and issues any refund checks at the end of closing.
+The title officer, who runs the show.
+He/she reviews all the documents and makes sure everything is appropriately signed, sends all of the signed documents to the underwriter for one last review, and issues any refund checks at the end of closing.

-4. I, your agent, will be available should any problems arise.
-If I’ve done my job, the closing is going to be anti-climactic.
+I will be available should any problems arise.
+If I’ve done my job, the closing is anti-climactic.

-5. You, to sign all the required documents and receive information.
+You, the buyer.
+Be prepared to sign all the required documents.

-At this moment, you will receive information on how to file exemptions.
-Make sure you understand how and when the taxes get paid and how to get the exemptions (homeowner, mortgage, and senior citizen) you are entitled to as these exemptions usually save you several hundred dollars per year.
-The title officer should review this information with you in detail at the closing, but if not, be sure to ask.
+At some point, the title officer will provide you with details on how to file exemptions.
+Make sure you understand how and when the taxes get paid and how to get the exemptions (homeowner, mortgage, and senior citizen) you are entitled to as these usually save you several hundred dollars per year.

-At the very end of the closing, the Title officer may give you an overage check which is a refund of any additional money you transferred over when you sent your down payment and closing cost fees.
+At the very end of the closing, the title officer may give you an overage check, which is a refund of any money you transferred when you sent your down payment and closing cost fees.
 You’ll also receive a copy of the Closing Disclosure.
 Hold on to this!
 You’ll need it next year when you prepare your taxes.

 Last, but not least, you’ll get your keys and can now officially move in!